bright/bright.github.io/_posts/2014-11-05-attaching-sharejs-to-select.md

 };
 {% endhighlight %}

-ShareJS also do not attach itself to `change` event, typical for `<select>` element - it specializes in keyboard events.
+ShareJS also doesn't attach itself to `change` event, typical for `<select>` element - it specializes in keyboard events.
 So I have to attach on my own and rely the event to the underlying ShareJS implementation, faking the event of type that is handled by the library - I've chosen the mysterious `textInput` event.

 Here is the full code as Gist: [ShareJS attachSelect](https://gist.github.com/NOtherDev/9e713cfd68d6da9a174a).
 It adds a new function to the `Doc` prototype, allowing calling it in the same way we're calling ShareJS native `attachTextarea`: